Millenáris (park)

-Millenáris, formally Millenáris Park, is a exhibition space, function venue and park in the 2nd district of Budapest.
+Millenáris, formally Millenáris Park, is an exhibition space, function venue, and park in the 2nd district of Budapest.
 Opened in 2001, the park is a former industrial estate converted into a cultural and leisure centre.
 It regularly displays exhibitions and shows relating to the cultural values and lifestyle of Budapest and Europe.
 Its six acres of park and cultural centre have also hosted public interest and business events.

 The area is reconstructed from the former Ganz Works foundry complex and pieces of machinery used are still on display.
 The architectural design of Millenáris received the Europa Nostra Award in 2002 for the redevelopment of the area.